cryptodictionary/site/content/extracontent.md

 ## Military grade

-Cryptography marketed as military grade if often to crypto what military music is to music.
+Cryptography marketed as military grade is often to crypto what military music is to music.